Florida’s No-Fault Divorce

 Call For Initial Consultation

-If you are considering a divorce and want a knowledgeable and objective advice on what to do, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial consultation with me.
-I have been practicing law since 1999 and dedicated exclusively to representing clients as a family law attorney in divorces and other family law cases since 2005, in the Orlando area since 2011.
+If you are considering a disolution of your marriage and want a knowledgeable and objective advice from a divorce attorney on what to do, please call AAA Family Law at 407-260-6001.
+I will schedule you for an initial consultation.
+I have been practicing law since 1999, family law since 2003 and have been dedicated exclusively to family law cases in the Orlando area since 2011.

 At the consultation I will (a) listen to your situation regarding a possible divorce and ask you what your objectives are for a settlement, (b) outline a plan of legal actions to achieve your objectives and (c) quote you a fixed attorney retainer feed, not an hourly rate whose total you will only find out after the settlement.